cwadrupldijjit/personal-windows-setup/README.md

 Below are different setups I have on my machine that make me feel like I have the best dev box ever.
 Generally, if there is a list, it is ordered by preference; most preferred to least preferred.
 Feel free to make issues or ask me on [LinkedIn](https://www.linkedin.com/in/cwadrupldijjit?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3BmflX83jYQT%2Bg42wNPRW0BA%3D%3D), [Twitter](https://twitter.com/cwadrupldijjit), or [send me an email](mailto:sskeen9@gmail.com).
 Best way to reach me though: Via Slack, if you know me (should be @cwadrupldijjit most places).

+I've also marked items or sections that I suggest you at least have on your computer in order to have the best possible development experience tagged with the keyword "Essential".
+You can find them easily by typing <kbd>Ctrl</kbd> + <kbd>F</kbd> in this document and typing the keyword in.
+It's also good to note that even these essentials are subject to my opinion.

+# TL;DR (incoming)

 # Software

 ## General-Purpose